dagraham/etm-dgraham/README.md

 Type character: **\***

-Corresponds to VEVENT in the vcalendar specification.
+An event is something that happens at a particular date or datetime without any action from the user.
+Christmas, for example, is an event that happens whether or not the user does anything about it.

 - The `@s` entry is required and can be specified either as a date or as a datetime.
 It is interpreted as the starting date or datetime of the event.
 - If `@s` is a date, the event is regarded as an *occasion* or *all-day* event.
 Such occasions are displayed first on the relevant date using the display character `^`.
 - If `@s` is a datetime, an `@e` entry is allowed and is interpreted as the extent or duration of the event - the end of the event is then given implicitly by starting datetime plus the extent and this period is treated as busy time.
 Events with datetimes are displayed on the relevant date according to the starting time using the display character `*`.

-- **New**: The old *occasion* item type, `^`, has been replaced by the ability to use a date rather than a datetime in `@s`.
+Corresponds to VEVENT in the vcalendar specification.

 ## [task](#toc)

 Type character: **-**

-Corresponds to VTODO in the vcalendar specification.
+A task is something that requires action from the user and lasts, so to speak, until the task is completed and marked finished.
+Filing a tax return, for example, is a task.

 - The `@s` entry is optional and, if given, is interpreted as the date or datetime at which the task is due.
     - Tasks with an `@s` datetime entry are regarded as pastdue after the datetime and are displayed in *Agenda View* on the relevant date according to the starting time.